 Where a child under the age of 16 lacks capacity to consent (i.e. is not Gillick Competent), consent can be given on their behalf by any one person with Parental Responsibility.
 Consent given by one person with Parental Responsibility is valid, even if another person with Parental Responsibility withholds consent.
 (However, legal advice may be necessary in such cases).
 Where the local authority, as corporate parent, is giving consent, the ability to give that consent may be delegated to a carer (foster carer or registered manager of the children's home where the child resides) as a part of 'day-to-day parenting', which will be documented in the child's Placement Plan (see Delegation of Authority to Foster Carers and Residential Workers).For further information on consent, see Department of Health and Social Care Reference Guide to Consent for Examination or Treatment.

 Each child's Care Plan must incorporate a Health Plan in time for the first Looked After Review, with arrangements as necessary incorporated into the child's Placement Plan.

-The SDQ Questionnaire, along with any other tool which may be used to assist, can be used to identify the needs and be part of the child's Health Plan.(See Appendix B of Promoting the Health and Well-being of Looked-after Children - Statutory Guidance for Local Authorities, Clinical Commissioning Groups (Department for Education and Department of Health and Social Care)).
+The SDQ Questionnaire, along with any other tool which may be used to assist, can be used to identify the needs and be part of the child's Health Plan.
+The findings of the SDQ may also contribute to a child's Care Plan.(See Appendix B of Promoting the Health and Well-being of Looked-after Children - Statutory Guidance for Local Authorities, Clinical Commissioning Groups (Department for Education and Department of Health and Social Care)).